arahrooh31/UCLA-BE-223a-Covid-19-Project/README.md

 UCLA BE223A Project

 Please run the program through your command line.
+Use the following 2 commands:

 cd integration_with_shiny